exoticlibraries/libcester/README.md

 ### Windows

 Install the library using powershell.
-It auto detect your C compiler include directory and install libcester into the include folder.
-Execute the command in powershell.
+It auto detect your insalled C and C++ compilers include directory and install libcester into the include folder.
+Execute the command in powershell as admin.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://exoticlibraries.github.io/dl/cester/cester.ps1'))